 HOW WILL THE SCHOOL MONITOR THE EFFICACY OF THE SUPPORT OFFERED TO STUDENTS?

 The efficacy of support will be measured through the analysis of appropriate data.
-This will then be shared with parents/carers at Annual Review meetings where applicable, and at Progress Review evenings and through the School reporting system.
+This will then be shared with parents/carers at Annual Review meetings where applicable, at Progress Review evenings and through the School reporting system.

 HOW WILL STUDENT PROGRESS BE SHARED WITH PARENTS/CARERS?

-Student progress is shared through regular Progress Review evenings, written reports and frequent phone calls home.
+Student progress is shared through regular Progress Review evenings, written reports and frequent phone calls home if needed.